Dog Health Care Topics

 Treatment for Dogs

 Mild symptoms can often be treated with natural remedies such as feeding your dog a BARF (Biologically Appropriate Raw Food) diet along with probiotics.
 When natural remedies are not effective, especially for severe symptoms, you will need your vet to run blood and fecal tests.
-Should the results show positive, your vet can prescribe the appropriate treatment - e.g., Metronidazole and/or Fenbendazole for Giardia.
-While these pharmaceutical alternatives are more expensive, it may be wiser to use them to prevent significant damage and even death.
+Should the results show positive, your vet can prescribe the appropriate treatment - e.g., Fenbendazole or Tylosin for Giardia.
+(Avoid Metronidazole if possible as it can cause neurological issues, tremors, seizures) While these pharmaceutical alternatives are more expensive, it may be wiser to use them to prevent significant damage and even death.

 Treatment for Environment